darquezt/gsoul-lang/packages/parsing/README.md

 # @gsoul-lang/parsing

-This package contains the lexer and parser for GSens.
+This package contains the lexer and parser for GSoul.

 ## Instalation